timanrebel/Parse/android/README.md

 Parse allow you to customise this icon by adding a meta tag to the android manifest inside of your tiapp.xml file.
 More details can be found here: [https://parse.com/tutorials/android-push-notifications](https://parse.com/tutorials/android-push-notifications)

 The basic format is
 ```
 <meta-data android:name="com.parse.push.notification_icon" android:resource="@drawable/push_icon"/>
 ```

 Next add an image `push_icon.png` of 72x72px in white and transparent pixels, to your platform dir `platform/android/res/drawable/push_icon.png`.

-If you want to change the background color of the notification circle, change the value in file module `modules/eu.rebelcorp.parse/0.11/platform/android/res/values/colors.xml`.
+If you want to change the background color of the notification circle, override the value `parse_notification_color` in your `platform/android/res/values/colors.xml`.

 ## Known Issues